-'Learning appeared to increase volunteer feelings of being valued, consolidate volunteer confidence and bolster feelings of agency.
-'39 Organisations we spoke to in the West Midlands offered approximately an average of 6 hours of training for each volunteer they engage.
+'Learning appeared to increase volunteer feelings of being valued, consolidate volunteer confidence and bolster feelings of agency.'39 Organisations we spoke to in the West Midlands offered approximately an average of 6 hours of training for each volunteer they engage.
 63% of organisations in the region said they offer refresher training to volunteers, after they are initially trained.
 This training was most commonly reported to take place either on the day of the event or in the days preceding it, on site, at the event location.
 'We don't actually see them until the first day of the event.[...] the training is delivered on their first shift.'
-British Athletics - Indoor Grand Prix Birmingham 'We don't necessarily do any pre-event training [...] but we keep communication up prior to the event and send them a one-sider document with the basic information prior to the day' Great Run Company - Birmingham Run The formality of training delivered to volunteers in the region varied depending on the sector.
+British Athletics - Indoor Grand Prix Birmingham 'We don't necessarily do any pre-event training [...] but we keep communication up prior to the event and send them a one-sider document with the basic information prior to the day' Great Run Company - Birmingham Run Stakeholders clearly identified that a massive opportunity for both organisations to gain capacity, and for volunteers to be more efficiently engaged, was to use the portal to ensure training is not duplicated across opportunities.
+For example, this could help ensure that a volunteer who is engaging in two opportunities simultaneously is not having to undergo crowd management training across both.
+Whilst both opportunities may need to brief the volunteer as to the specifics of their events , this does not mean they need to be trained from the ground up, twice.

+Quality Table

+The formality of training delivered to volunteers in the region varied depending on the sector.
 This is displayed in figure 7 below.

+37 NLCF

+38 Sport England, p.19

+39 NLHF, p.7

-37 NI CF 38 Sport England, p.19 39 NLHF. p.7 Figure 7: On a scale of 0 - 10, how formalised/uniform is your training offer, or do you conduct training more informally, or bespoke to the specific event?
+Figure 7: On a scale of 0 - 10, how formalised/uniform is your training offer, or do you conduct training more informally, or bespoke to the specific event?

 [1: Formal, 10: Informal]